vteam-com/textify/README.md

 Textify overcomes these issues with a lightweight, pure Dart implementation that works seamlessly across all Flutter platforms, including web, without external dependencies.

+## Supported Characters

+This package intentionally supports only the following characters:

+- Uppercase letters: `ABCDEFGHIJKLMNOPQRSTUVWXYZ`
+- Lowercase letters: `abcdefghijklmnopqrstuvwxyz`
+- Digits: `0123456789`
+- Punctuation marks: `/\(){}[]<>,;:.!@#$&*-+=?`

+Any text containing characters outside of this set may not be processed correctly or may result in errors.

+## Language Support

+Textify is currently designed to work with the English language only.
+While it may handle some text in other languages that use the supported character set, its functionality is optimized and intended for English text processing.

 ## Limitations and Requirements

 While Textify offers significant advantages, it's essential to understand its limitations: